-During 2024, we reviewed the council's financial sustainability including a focus on the actions, plans and arrangements to bridge funding gaps and address financial pressures over the medium term.
-We found that the Council has appropriate arrangements in place to support its financial sustainability, and is focused on developing and implementing actions that will generate sufficient savings to address its identified budget funding gap in a timely and sustainable way.
+During 2024, we reviewed the Council's financial sustainability including a focus on the actions, plans and arrangements to bridge funding gaps and address financial pressures over the medium term.
+We found that the Council has appropriate arrangements to support its financial sustainability which provides a platform to address longer-term budget challenges.